© 2025 Davide Roberto

 Pandeiro: A frame drum with a skin stretched over a wooden frame, widely used for creating engaging rhythms.

-Cajon: A wooden box of Peruvian origin that you sit on and play with your hands, allowing you to generate a wide range of percussive sounds.
+Cajon: A wooden box of Peruvian origin on which one sits and which is played with the hands, allowing the generation of a wide range of percussive sounds.

-Rebolo: A drum of small dimensions but with a notable resonance.
-Used to emphasize the supporting rhythmic structure of Samba.
+Rebolo: A drum of small size but with remarkable resonance.
+Used to emphasize the main rhythmic structure of Samba.

 Surdo: A large cylindrical drum that plays a crucial role in Brazilian samba schools.
-Repique: A small high-pitched drum, which adds high-precision accents to the rhythms in Samba Batucada and Samba Reggae.
+Repique: A small, high-pitched drum that adds highly precise accents to the rhythms in Samba Batucada and Samba Reggae.

 Caixa: A sort of "snare drum" used in Batucada and Samba Reggae.

-Tamborim: A small, stretched-skin drum played with sticks or fingers.
+Tamborim: A small drum with a stretched skin that is played with sticks or with the fingers.

-Shaker/Caxixi: Percussion instruments consisting of a basket containing small stones or seeds, which produce punchy sounds.
+Shaker/Caxixi: Percussion instruments consisting of a basket containing small stones or seeds, which produce sharp sounds.
 Agogô: A two-tone cowbell that adds a distinctive melodic element to Brazilian rhythms.

-A wide range of Brazilian musical styles, each offering a unique perspective on the richness and diversity of Brazilian music:
+The study program covers a wide range of Brazilian musical styles, each of which offers a unique perspective on the richness and diversity of Brazilian music:

 Samba de Roda: The traditional samba originating from Bahia, characterized by engaging dances and enveloping rhythms.